tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 A collection of (grammatical) rules for writing programs in a programming language is known as **syntax**.
 All program statements are written according to these rules.

-[Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) occur when the code violates the rules of the programming language's syntax.
+[Syntax errors](https://en.wikipedia.org/wiki/Syntax_error){: target="_blank" rel="noopener noreferrer"} occur when the code violates the rules of the programming language's syntax.
 These errors are typically detected by the compiler or interpreter during the compilation or parsing phase, and they prevent the program from being compiled or executed.

 - **Examples**:
   * Missing (delimiters) semicolons or parentheses.